 6. Africa by Toto.
 If you follow me on Twitter, you know I’m obsessed with this song.
-Some of that can be contributed to the best 9 minutes and 55 seconds on YouTube: Steve Almond takes down the lyrics to the song.
+Some of that can be contributed to the best 9 minutes and 55 seconds on YouTube: Steve Almond takes down the lyrics to this song.

 5. Man In Motion by John Parr.
 An excellent one-hit wonder.
 Holds up as well as Demi Moore’s hair in St. Elmo’s Fire.

 4. Summer Of 69 by Bryan Adams.
-Beat out Heaven.
 Great song.
 Just fantastic.
+Beat out Heaven.

 3. Take On Me by Aha.
 I mean, you can’t be shocked this made the top 3, right?